NHL DFS Strategy: How To Play

 The most obvious distinction is the volume of points.
 FanDuel lineups score more points than DraftKings in every shared category.
 This doesn’t mean anything to us without relativity, so let’s go through the weighted significance of each category.

 Goals are obviously the most significant means of scoring fantasy points on both sites.
-Although they are 12 points on FD and 3 points on DK, they are both weighted the exact same compared to assists.
-Assists carry two-thirds the weight of Goals on both sites.
-Only one player can get a goal, but up to two players can get an assist.
+While they are 12 points on FD and 8.5 points on DK, they are weighted a little heavier compared to assists on DraftKings.
+Assists carry two-thirds the weight of Goals on Fanduel, but just 58 percent of the weight on DraftKings.
+Only one player can get a goal, but up to two players can get an assist when a goal is scored.
 If a player scores off a rebound (as long as the goaltender doesn’t possess the puck), the initial shooter can get both an assist and a shot on goal.
-Shots on goal and blocked shots are both weighted equal to one another on each site, but they are weighted slightly more (compared to goals and assists) on DraftKings.
+Shots on goal and blocked shots are both weighted equal to one another on FanDuel, but they are weighted slightly more (compared to goals and assists) on DraftKings (and shots on goal are slightly weighted more than blocked shots there, too).
 This isn’t overly significant, but worth noting.

 DraftKings does not reward a bonus for power play goals, while FanDuel sprinkles you a measly 0.5 points (rightfully so) in addition to your 12 points.
 Power plays are generally the easiest time for a skater to score -- teams usually score between 15-30% of their total goals in a season on the power play.
 For that reason, you’ll want to constantly target players that get time on the first or second power play units.